 Does that mean I can only use impurity reference standards which are also in the hydrochloride form?

-No. As far as we can tell, from our own experience and that of our customers, it does not matter in what salt – or even free base – form your impurity reference standards are present.
+Quite simply: no!
+Based on our own experience and that of our customers, it does not appear to matter in what salt – or even free base – form your impurity reference standards are present.